 I bet that anybody reading that has put the effort into a CRM deployment would be answering, "Absolutely".

-So why not get in early and springboard into 2016 and implement a CRM now.
+So why not get in early and implement a CRM now.

 At its core, a CRM is not just useful to large enterprise companies—it’s essential for businesses of all sizes.

 Did you know that 75% of sales managers say that using a CRM helps to drive and increase sales?
 It’s hard to argue with numbers like that.

 How does a decent CRM give you a competitive advantage?

 1. Salespeople Have More Time to Sell

 Gun salespeople are vital assets, but there is always an admin component attached to what they do.
 A CRM gives the best salespeople more time to do what they do best—which is coalface selling.
 Following up, nurturing leads, and closing deals.
 The better organised and more automated their processes are, the more activity they can create.